Olivia Pratt-Korbel: Man who helped schoolgirl's killer jailed

 - Published

-A man who helped Olivia Pratt-Korbel's murderer attempt to evade justice has been jailed for 22 months.
+A man who helped Olivia Pratt-Korbel's murderer attempt to escape justice has been jailed for 22 months.

-Paul Russell drove Thomas Cashman away from a house where he fled following the shooting in Liverpool and disposed of a bag believed to contain clothes.
+Paul Russell drove Thomas Cashman away from a house where he fled following the shooting in Liverpool and disposed of a bag containing his clothes.

-He pleaded guilty to assisting an offender in October but the media was prevented from reporting his plea until the conclusion of Cashman's trial.
+He later told police he was "terrified" of Cashman and was not aware he had killed the child when he helped him.

-Russell, 41, was jailed for 22 months at Liverpool Crown Court.
+The 41-year-old was jailed after pleading guilty to assisting an offender at Liverpool Crown Court.

 Cashman shot nine-year-old Olivia and injured her mother Cheryl Korbel in their home after chasing and firing at a fellow drug dealer on the evening of 22 August.